 I know it seems redundant to tell someone that a great way to prioritize their mental health is to take care of themselves, but it truly is.
 Taking care of yourself looks different for each person.
 For myself, it means staying in on nights I am anxious in order to have self-care nights.
 When you do things that make you feel calm and confident, your mental health will get better.
 I also realized that there are a lot of things in my life that I can’t control, so I decided to go to therapy.

-Seeing a therapist who specializes in your needs can truly make a difference in how you live your life.
+Seeing someone for stress counseling, cognitive behavioral therapy, anxiety/depression counseling, etc. can truly make a difference in how you live your life.
 I see my therapist once a week and it is an amazing feeling to talk with an unbiased person.
 Your mental health counselor is removed from your situation and can assist you in prioritizing yourself and your mental health.

 Taking care of yourself looks different for everyone but finding what makes you feel great on the inside and the outside is a key component in prioritizing your mental health.